Norma Rae

 The inciting incident occurs at 13 minutes when Reuben Warshovsky, a union organizer from New York, arrives in town and posts a notice about a union meeting, bringing the possibility of change to the mill..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Norma Rae makes the active choice to help Reuben with the union campaign, beginning to distribute information and engage with the organizing effort despite risks., moving from reaction to action.
+This reveals the protagonist's commitment to Norma Rae makes the active choice to help Reuben with the union campaign, beginning to distribute information and engage with the organizing effort despite risks., moving from reaction to action.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, Norma Rae is fired and forcibly removed from the mill by police after management catches her copying an anti-union letter, threatening everything she's worked for and her livelihood., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.